taylorplewe/vuecleanup/README.md

 ## Taylor Plewe, July 2022

-Checks your Vue code while you're working for any unused labels.
-More to come!
+Checks your Vue file for any unused variables, data members, computed properties, methods, and CSS classes.
+Also checks for miscellaneous styling errors (incorrect whitespace etc.) and lists all comments and TODOs in the file.